1. Home

 Status Implementation

-International Science Partnerships Fund (ISPF) - Institutional Support Grant for Official Development Assistance (ODA) eligible activities Oxford Brookes University
+International Science Partnerships Fund (ISPF) - Institutional Support Grant for Official Development Assistance (ODA) eligible activities University of Bath

 DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY

-This International Science Partnerships Fund (ISPF) Institutional Support Grant has been awarded to the Oxford Brookes University.
+This International Science Partnerships Fund (ISPF) Institutional Support Grant has been awarded to the University of Bath.
 This funding provides flexible institutional grants that can be used strategically to support activities that are Official Development Assistance (ODA) compliant as defined by the Organisation for Economic Co-operation and Development (OECD).
 This may include underpinning ISPF activity funded through other delivery partners, or by directly supporting research that addresses the problems faced by developing countries that are not funded through the ISPF grants of other delivery partners.

 Start date 2024-1-1